TorqueMech Beta

 • Vehicle make, model, and engine package

-• Charging-system testing before replacement
+• Charging-system testing before replacement so weak batteries, starters, cables, or grounds are not misdiagnosed

-• Drive belt condition and related hardware
+• Drive belt routing, belt slip, serpentine belt condition, tensioner condition, and related idler hardware

 • Part type: remanufactured, aftermarket, or OE